-We will look for significant variants using a Bonferroni-corrected threshold of 5x10-7.
+We will look for significant variants using a Bonferroni-corrected threshold of 5x10-8.

 Do we need to calculate the PCs ahead of time or will that be part of the GWAS?
 Do we need to do any SNP trimming (Hardy-Weinberg, missing SNPs, homozygous SNPs?
 Outliers of principal components?)

-Secondary Analysis: As a result of the information gleaned from the GWAS test, we will conduct a matched Case-Control analysis to account for potential confounders that could influence the results.
-Potential confounders include HbA1c levels, eGFR values, diabetes duration, exposure and duration of prescription type.
-Ideally, the primary analysis will uncover specific variants that will focus our analysis in the second phase.
-If specific variants do not arise, the secondary analysis will be conducted again as a GWAS test.
-An alternative design is to utilize the cases as their own controls by defining a precise before/after definition for the occurrence of the hypoglycemia event.